LapoBini/lapobini.github.io/content/project/ECON210C/index.md

 Let's now denote with $\mathrm{X} = \{X_1,\dots,X_t\}$ the perfect-foresight time sequence of aggregate macroeconomic outcomes, and with $\mathrm{Z} = \{Z_1,\dots,Z_t\}$ the sequence of exogenous shocks.
 A perfect-foresight equilibrium given shock sequence $\mathrm{Z}$ is the set of paths $\mathrm{X}$ such that:
 $$ F(\mathrm{X}, \mathrm{Z}) = 0 $$
-where $F(\cdot)$ embeds the model's equilibrium relationship (the ones highlighted before).
-Then, we can define a mapping from $\mathrm{Z}$ to $\mathrm{X}$ by taking total differentiation:
+where $F(\cdot)$ embeds the model's equilibrium relationships highlighted before.
+Then, we can define a mapping from $\mathrm{Z}$ to $\mathrm{X}$ by taking total derivative:
 $$ \text{d}F(\mathrm{X}, \mathrm{Z}) = \text{d}0 $$
 $$ F_x \, \text{d}\mathrm{X} + F_z \, \text{d}\mathrm{Z} = 0 $$
-However, we often times can arrive at a lower-dimensional representation of equilibria that does not involve all variables: given $\mathrm{Z}$, may be able to characterize equilibria via
+However, we often times can arrive at a lower-dimensional representation of equilibria that does not involve all variables: given $\mathrm{Z}$, we may be able to characterize equilibria via
 $$ H(\mathrm{U}, \mathrm{Z}) = 0 $$
 where $\mathrm{U} = \{U_1,\dots,U_t\}$ is the time path of some unknown macroeconomic outcomes with $ n_u < n_x$.
 Thus, $\mathrm{X}$ is determined residually via
 $$ \mathrm{X}= M(\mathrm{U}, \mathrm{Z}) \; .$$